I direct the Artificial Intelligence and Systems Laboratory (AISys). AISys is located at 2212 and 1211 in Storey Innovation Center.

 - Our diversity is important and will be an ongoing goal.

-- Transparency and open access to scientific outcomes is key to make progress, we release all code+data.
+- Transparency and open access to scientific outcomes are key to making progress; we release all code+data.

 - Our lab is open to all people of any beliefs and ideas.